ahmedbouhoula/ahmedbouhoula.github.io/_posts/2023-10-10-automated.md

 ### ML and NLP models

-Crawler extracts the declared behavior by the notice (its text and interaction choices), as well as the observed behavior (cookies that were used by the website depending on our notice interaction).
+The crawler extracts the declared behavior as describe in the cookie notice (its text and interactive elements), as well as the observed behavior (cookies that were used by the website depending on the action performed on the cookie notice).
 We reason about the collected data using three ML models.

 * We predict the declared data collection purposes in the notice text using a BERT model.
 We trained this model using the dataset by [Santos et al.](https://arxiv.org/abs/2110.02597), where we reduced labels to binary decision whether the sentence declares data processing purpose that requires users' consent.
 This included the following purposes: profiling, advertising, custom content, analytics, and social media features.
 This model reaches 97.6% accuracy.
-* We predict the purpose of interactive elements of the cookie notice using a BERT model trained on a dataset of 2353 interactive elements annotated in notices by us.
+* We predict the purpose of interactive elements of the cookie notice using a BERT model trained on a dataset of 2353 interactive elements annotated by us.
 The labels are accept, reject, close, save, settings, and other.
 This model achieves 95.1% accuracy.
 * We classify whether the website uses cookies that require consent using an XGBoost model.
-This model is based on the prior [CookieBlock](https://karelkubicek.github.io/post/cookieblock) work, but it operates over all cookies of website, allowing us to classify when website uses such cookies with a precision of 98.67% and a recall of 91.82%.
+This model is based on the prior [CookieBlock](https://karelkubicek.github.io/post/cookieblock) work and allows us to classify when a website uses AA cookies with a precision of 98.67% and a recall of 91.82%.

 ### Violation detection

-We select 97k websites for crawling using Chrome UX report.
-This list generalizes the real browsing patterns the best ([Ruth et al.](https://doi.org/10.1145/3517745.3561444)).
-Selecting EU (+UK) countries that speak one of the supported languages ensures that the websites target users under GDPR.
+We crawl 97k websites selected using the Chrome UX report, which better represents real browsing patterns than other lists ([Ruth et al.](https://doi.org/10.1145/3517745.3561444)).
+We select the EU (+UK) countries that speak one of the supported languages to ensure that the websites target users under the GDPR.

-The crawled data allows us to reason about differences between declared and observed behavior.
-The outputs of ML models are parameters for or decision tree, which outputs ten privacy violations or dark patterns.
+The crawled data allows us to reason about the differences between declared and observed behavior.
+The outputs of the crawler and machine learning models serve as parameters for a decision tree, which outputs ten privacy violations or dark patterns.

-![Decision tree for violations](https://ahmedbouhoula.github.io/assets/images/automated/decision_violations.svg) *Decision tree that takes as input the classifications by our model and outputs all types of potential violations present on the website.*
+![Decision tree for violations](https://ahmedbouhoula.github.io/assets/images/automated/decision_violations.svg) *Decision tree that takes as input the classifications by our model and outputs all types of potential violations present on the website.
+"AA cookies" stands for Analytics or Advertising cookies.
+Such cookies require consent under EU regulations.*

 ![Decision tree dark patterns](https://ahmedbouhoula.github.io/assets/images/automated/decision_darkpatterns.svg){: style="float: left; width:50%"}![Observed violations](https://ahmedbouhoula.github.io/assets/images/automated/violations_bar.svg){: style="float: left;width:50%;"}
 *On the left, the decision tree of dark patterns.
 On the right, observed statistics of potential violations and dark patterns.*

-### Selected results of specific populations
+### Aggregated results

 We can parametrize website selection based on the country, popularity rank, and the consent notice technology the website uses.
 We list the most important observations, all of them are statistically significant: